 - Armyrokouloura = This is a bread which contained a lot of salt.
 It was baked and given to the unmarried daughter of the family.
 It was hoped she would grow thirsty and dream of a man to bring her water to drink.
 The man she dreamed of would be the man she would marry.

 Every year between 21-23 November, the women of Amfiklia hold a three day celebration where they dress in traditional costume and bake the bread of the past.
-More information can be found at the Bread Museum’s website.

 The museum is small and entry fee costs €2 for Adults, €1 for children.